sommcoder/dashi/README.md

 Dashi will be connected to a relational database (PostgreSQL).

-Data will be fetched with GraphQL to ensure only what the client needs is fetched and not everything else such as with using the Fetch API and REST techniques.
+Data will be fetched with GraphQL to ensure only what the client needs is fetched and not everything else such as with using the Fetch API and REST protocol.

 CSV files are uploaded and their headers are saved as templates that can then be used to upload data en masse for simplified migrations.